alikariminik/My-Gov-Milestone-Project-3/README.md

 1. Open the website - *check to see if all of the contents load successfully - this will be done on every subsequent page opened
 2. Click on the "Sign Up!" button.
 3. Create a new account and attempt to create one which does not meet the password minimum character requirements.
 Ensure log in directs back to the Home Page.
-4. Check that the "You are already logged in!" message shows where the "Sign Up" and "Log In" buttons originally were.
+4. Check that the "You are already logged in!" flash message shows where the "Sign Up" and "Log In" buttons originally were.
 Click "Log Out".
-Check that Log Out Flash Message shows and is closeable by clicking on the X icon.
+Check that the Log Out Flash Message shows and that this can be closed by clicking on the X icon.
 5. Try to Sign up a new account using the same account name as the already created one to ensure that this does not accept a new account creation.
 6. Click on the "Log In" page.
 Try logging in with incorrect account and password details to ensure this fails.
 Try again with correct Account Name and incorrect password.
 Ensure the same flash message appears so that it is not distinguishable whether the password or account name was wrong.
 7. Log In correctly.